Who is behind CharIN e.V.?

 After studying physics & and technologies at the University of Applied Sciences MFH in Iserlohn, Oliver Richter moved to the south of Germany in 1998.
 Starting at IVM Stuttgart GmbH as application engineer in charge of “On Board Diagnosis for CAN Networks“ for several OEMs.
 In 2002 employment at Daimler AG, operative as system engineer responsible for development of E/E vehicle architecture and wiring harnesses.
 In 2010 starting as Project Manager at the Mennekes group, “the inventor of AC type 2 connector”.
 Since 2014 Technical Manager of the automotive business group inside Mennekes, looking forward to form the next technical step in charging E vehicles, the CCS system.

-Helmut Friedrich has been Executive Vice President of PHOENIX CONTACT E-MOBILITY GmbH in Schieder-Schwalenberg, a subsidiary of PHOENIX CONTACT GmbH & Co.
-KG, since June 2012.
+Oliver Stöckl is General Manager of PHOENIX CONTACT E-MOBILITY GmbH in Schieder-Schwalenberg, a subsidiary of PHOENIX CONTACT GmbH & Co.
+KG.

 Volker Blandow (TÜV SÜD AG)